-At Raines International and Raines Perspectives, we welcome corporate initiatives to hire and retain a diverse staff.
+At Raines International, we welcome corporate initiatives to hire and retain a diverse staff.

 In November, Microsoft said it would begin linking executive bonuses to diversity goals, Bloomberg reported.
 While Bloomberg didn’t reveal any details of the bonus incentive, the move is a promising effort to encourage management to be active in encouraging diversity.